CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with explicit 'Use when' and 'Skip when' clauses that aid in skill selection.
-The trigger terms are natural and relevant.
-The main weakness is that the capability description could be more specific about what types of permissions, claims, or operations are supported.
+This is a solid description that clearly communicates both what the skill does and when to use it, with helpful 'Use when' and 'Skip when' clauses.
+The trigger terms are natural and well-chosen.
+The main weakness is that the capability description could be more specific about concrete actions beyond the generic 'grant, revoke, verify' pattern, and the domain could overlap with other security-related skills.

 Suggestions